abpframework/abp/docs/en/Community-Articles/2023-11-06-Blazor-Fullstack-Web-Ui/Post.md

 I summarized the new generation Blazor in a very simple way.
 This architecture will be useful to everyone who uses Blazor.

+---

 *Resources:*

-* You can check out Dan Roth's GitHub issue 👉 [github.com/dotnet/aspnetcore/issues/46636](https://github.com/dotnet/aspnetcore/issues/46636).
+* You can check Dan Roth's GitHub issue 👉 [github.com/dotnet/aspnetcore/issues/46636](https://github.com/dotnet/aspnetcore/issues/46636).
 * Steven Sanderson's YouTube video is very good for understanding these concepts 👉 [Blazor United Prototype Video](https://youtu.be/48G_CEGXZZM).